- The countryside offers beautiful surroundings for our walks, but it is also where animals graze, in a farming environment.

 - Be respectful of your surroundings, but ensure that you stay safe

-At this time of the year, and especially with the weather forecast to be so fantastic and sunny over the Bank Holiday weekend, many of us will be heading out to the countryside to walk our dogs.
-As responsible dog owners, we know that our dogs are obedient for most of the time, but what about when they come across sheep or other animals on your rambles?
+At this time of the year, and especially with the weather picking up, many of us will be heading out to the countryside to walk our dogs.
+As responsible dog owners, we know that our dogs are obedient most of the time, but what about when they come across sheep or other animals on your rambles?

 Follow the Country Code

-When you visit a countryside location, with a responsibility to not only preserve these areas for future generations, but also to do no harm to trees, plants, birds or animals, it’s up to us to protect our countryside environments.
+When you visit a countryside location, with a responsibility to preserve these areas for future generations and do no harm to trees, plants, birds, or animals, it’s up to us to protect our countryside environments.
 Close all gates, keep to signposted pathways, and always take your litter home.

 If you encounter livestock on your route

 A sheep farmer can face a huge financial loss if any of his flock are attacked or killed, as the sheep represent a large part of his investment.
-Sheep worrying describes dogs that chase the sheep around, or run after them, or even an attack on the animals.
-It’s worse if the attack is on pregnant ewes, or young lambs.
-There is also the danger from dog faeces left on grass where the sheep graze, causing diseases that can affect unborn lambs and kill sheep.
+Sheep worrying describes dogs chasing the sheep around or running after them or even an attack on the animals.
+It’s worse if the attack is on pregnant ewes or young lambs.
+There is also the danger from dog faeces left on the grass where the sheep graze, causing diseases that can affect unborn lambs and kill sheep.
 Sheep worrying is classed as a criminal offence and is taken very seriously by the Prosecution Service.
-Owners of dogs who do worry sheep could face imprisonment, or large fines.
+Owners of dogs who do worry sheep could face imprisonment or large fines.